-The best way to handle this is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like Municipal Collection Services, Inc. for millions of clients nationwide.
+The most effective way to deal with Municipal Collection Services is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Municipal Collection Services on behalf of their clients.

-Municipal Collection Services, Inc. Complaints
+Municipal Collection Services Complaints

 Most collection agencies have numerous complaints filed against them with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
 Most consumer complaints are about inaccurate reporting, harassment, or failure to verify a debt.
 If a debt collector is harassing you, you may want to consider filing a complaint.

 You have many consumer rights under the Fair Credit Reporting Act (FCRA) and the Fair Debt Collection Practices Act (FDCPA).
 These rights include the ability to dispute credit reporting errors and to be treated fairly and respectfully by debt collectors.

-There are strict regulations about what a collection agency can and cannot do in the United States.
-For example, the Fair Debt Collection Practices Act prevents the use of abusive or deceptive tactics to collect a debt.
-In addition, the FDCPA provides you with many rights to ensure that collection agencies don’t take advantage of you.
+Debt collectors must abide by state and federal laws in the United States.
+For example, the Fair Debt Collection Practices Act prohibits a collection agency from using abusive, unfair, or deceptive practices.
+In addition, it provides you with many rights to ensure that collection agencies don’t take advantage of you.
 In particular:

 - You have a legal right to request debt validation on an alleged debt.
 Send the collection agency a debt validation letter.
 By law, they have 30 days to prove to you that the debt is really yours and the total amount is accurate.

 - Municipal Collection Services may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.